nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ---
 ## 1. Introduction

-UniTracker helps NUS Students to keep track/add/edit module information and deadlines.
-It helps to integrate all the information they need in one place.
+UniTracker is a one-stop application for NUS students to keep track of their work in school.
+It comprises 4 key features [Refer to Section 3.
+Features] that helps to organise all information they need in one place.
+Users are allowed to add and edit module information, tasks, zoom links to suit their needs.
-This product is for students who prefer Command Line Interface (CLI) over Graphical User Interface ( GUI).
+This product is optimal for students who prefer Command Line Interface (CLI) over Graphical User Interface ( GUI).
 ---
 ## 2. Quick Start